FarisZalfa/sql-telco-customer-churn-analysis/README.md

-# telco-churn-sql-analysis
+# telco-customer-churn-sql-analysis
 # 📊 Telco Customer Churn Analysis | SQL Portfolio Project

 ![SQL](https://img.shields.io/badge/SQL-PostgreSQL-blue)
 ![Portfolio](https://img.shields.io/badge/Portfolio-Data%20Analyst-brightgreen)

 ## 📌 Project Overview
 Analyzed customer churn for a telecommunications company using PostgreSQL.
-Identified key factors driving customer churn and provided actionable insights.
+The analysis identifies key factors driving customer churn and provides actionable insights to improve customer retention.

+## Business Problem
+Customer churn is a significant concern for telecom companies.
+Getting a new customer costs more than keeping an old one.

+This project examines customer data to find patterns and variables contributing to churn.

+## Dataset
+This project uses the **Telco Customer Churn Dataset**, which contains customer information for a telecommunications company.

+The dataset is used to analyze customer behavior and identify factors that contribute to customer churn.

+Dataset Overview:

+• Total Records: 7,043 customers
+• Total Features: 21 variables
+• Target Variable: Churn (Yes / No)

+Churn represents whether a customer stopped using the company’s services.
+Churn Distribution:
+- No: 5,174 customers (~73%)
+- Yes: 1,869 customers (~27%)

 ## 🛠️ Skills Demonstrated
 - **SQL:** CTEs, Aggregations, CASE statements, JOINs, Subqueries